-Opioid use can quickly become a habit.
-It can change your brain and how it works.
-If you keep using the drug, you may get strong cravings for it.
-You may need more and more of the drug to get the same effect.
-You may become dependent.
+Chronic (long term) opioid use can change your brain and how it works.
+If you keep using the opioid, you may get strong cravings for it.
+You may need more and more of the opioid to get the same effect.
+Your body may become dependent on it.

-Medication-assisted treatment, or MAT, involves taking a substitute drug in place of the opioid you were using.
-The substitute drugs used in MAT include:
+Opioid agonist treatment (OAT) or medication-assisted treatment (MAT) involves taking a medicine in place of the opioid you were using.
+The medicines used in OAT include:

-When you use MAT, you no longer think all the time about how to get or use drugs.
+When you use OAT, you no longer think all the time about how to get or use opioids.
 You are more able to focus on getting better.
-You can work on how you will stay away from using drugs.

-Because these medicines are very powerful, doctors follow a strict set of rules for MAT.
+Because these medicines are very powerful, doctors follow a strict set of rules for OAT.
 This is to make sure the medicines are used safely.

-Your doctor may have you sign a written agreement to take your medicine exactly as he or she tells you to.
+Your doctor may have you sign a written agreement to take your medicine exactly as they tell you to.
 You'll also agree to be careful with it and not share it with others.
-If you don't follow the agreement, your doctor may not be willing to keep treating you.
+If you don't follow the agreement, your doctor may not be able to keep treating you.

 Depending on the medicine being used, you will probably take a pill every day, at least at first.
 With some medicines, you may be able to take them less often after a while.
 You may have to go to the doctor's office or a clinic to get your medicine each time.